wp-plugins/flyzoo/readme.txt

 = Is that a free live chat? =

-Currently we don't offer free live chat plans, but our subscriptions are incredibly affordable!
+Currently we don't offer free live chat plans, but our subscriptions are very affordable!

 The best live chat features starting **as low as $4.9/month** with 14 day free trial (no credit card required).
 Cancel, upgrade or downgrade your subscription at any time.